This post may contain affiliate links. Please read our privacy policy.

 - Super Colossal: U-12 (meaning under 12 per pound)

-- Extra Colossal: U-10 (meaning under 10 per pound . . . also meaning invite me over for dinner)
+- Extra Colossal: U-10 (meaning under 10 per pound…also meaning invite me over for dinner)

-Heat the butter and/or oil in very large skillet over medium heat.
-Sauté the garlic for 1 minute, then add the shrimp and season with salt and pepper.
+- Sauté the shrimp: Turn the heat up to medium-high.
+Add the shrimp and season with salt and pepper.
 Space out the shrimp so they are in a single layer.
 Let cook for a couple of minutes, then stir or flip and redistribute the shrimp so that the raw sides of the shrimp are against the pan.

 How to Know When Shrimp Are Cooked

-What to Serve with Sauteed Shrimp
+What to Serve With Sautéed Shrimp

 - Summer Shrimp and Avocado Salad